b-lukaszuk/nim_luzne_zadanka/book2/ch01/README.md

 Write a program that calculates the area of a room.
 It obtains the length and width of the room from the user.

+## Task 2

+Original exercise number: exercise 7

+Write a program that calculates teh sum of the first `n` positive integers (1:n).

 # Usage example

 ## Compilation